MoeraOrg/moeraorg.github.io/overview/browsing.md

 URL if it knows it at the moment of redirection.

 If the node does not have a registered name, or it is not known, the node host in the URL becomes the only way to locate the node.
+If the node host is not set as well, the user's home node is used if it is known to the client.

 If the node uses a protocol other than HTTPS or a different port, they should be specified with the host name, like `http:localhost:8000`.